 “In considering a position with DP3, I felt that I had the best opportunity to learn and grow from the great mentors in our studio and firm.”

-Mike has been designing community-focused projects for almost 35 years and currently serves as Principal and Community Studio Leader for DP3 Architects.
+Mike has been designing community-focused projects for over 35 years and currently serves as Principal and Community Studio Leader for DP3 Architects.

 Originally from Naples, FL, he moved to South Carolina to attend Clemson University, where he received his Bachelor of Arts in Design in 1987 and his Master of Architecture in 1991 (Architecture + Health Concentration) and joined the firm in 2002.
 He is also a LEED Accredited Professional.